jbrayton/app-store-review-feed/README.md

 * This script will only retrieve the first page of each feed.
 It will combine all reviews of an app into a one-page feed.
 This might be inadequate for an app with a very high volume of reviews.
 * Not every news reader or aggregation service supports JSON Feed.
-* If the script cannot retrieve a feed, it includes an error entry in the feed that it generates.
-If it encounters an unexpected error, it will stop.
-You may want to configure monitoring to ensure that the JSON Feed file for the last app in your configuration file was generated recently.
 * The script is single-threaded.
 By default it sleeps for two seconds between every HTTPS request to Apple.
 This makes the script take about 8 minutes per app.
 It prioritizes playing nicely with Apple’s servers over speed.

 ## See Also